AmirSabzalipour/my-portfolio/README.md

 <br>
-It's a pleasure to have you here!

 <span style="color:#b8d0df ; font-size:1.5em;"> About me :</span>

-<div style="border:1px solid #b8d0df;"></div> As a physicist, I develop mathematical models and utilize computer simulations to study material properties for nanoelectronic applications.
+<p style="background-color:#b8d0df;">As a physicist, I develop mathematical models and utilize computer simulations to study material properties for nanoelectronic applications.
 In addition to computational work on materials, I have also used optical interferometric microscopy to characterize the surface topography of solar cells and optical flats.
-Finally, I am proud to highlight my solid foundation in data analytics, using data science, machine learning, and optimization techniques throughout my academic career</div>
+Finally, I am proud to highlight my solid foundation in data analytics, using data science, machine learning, and optimization techniques throughout my academic career</p>